Curriculum

 Digital / e-learning

-Students are encouraged, if possible, to bring their own device to use as a tool for learning in classrooms.
-We ask that students bring either a:
+Students are encouraged, if possible, to bring their own Chromebook to use as a tool for learning in classrooms.

-Our school limits BYOD to these products to make connecting to and managing our network straightforward and to make troubleshooting less problematic.
-We recommend Apple products, as these have longer-lasting properties and inbuilt virus protection.
+Our school limits BYOC to this product to make connecting to and managing our network straightforward and to make troubleshooting less problematic.
 We recommend Chromebooks as a practical, affordable option.

 Mobile phones are not an approved learning device.